venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

    The column names will be specified in table header elements in HTML (instead of in bootstrapTable() in Use Case 1) and we have to add the <b>data-toggle</b> option in the table element to make it working based on [Usage API doc](https://bootstrap-table.com/docs/getting-started/usage/).

    <p>Since the column names are specified in HTML, by default an empty table with column names specified will be shown upon the page is rendered.
-As a workaround, we can use <b>.hide()</b> function in JavaScript to hide the empty columns when the HTML page is rendered for the first time (as stated in the first code block in report.js), and make the table show again by using <b>.show()</b> function if an non-empty JSON object is returned within the success function. </p>
+As a workaround, we can use <b>.hide()</b> function in JavaScript to hide the empty columns when the HTML page is rendered for the first time (as stated in the first code block in report.js), and make the table show again by using <b>.show()</b> function if a non-empty JSON object is returned within the success function. </p>

 ```html
 <table id='report1-table2' data-toggle="table">